Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Here are some other reproductive immunology tests that your clinic may request that you get in addition to the APS blood panel:

-Here is a separate article regarding NK cell tests: Are Your Natural Killer Cells Preventing Implantation?
+For a more detailed explanation, see our related guide: Are Your Natural Killer Cells Preventing Implantation?

 These further immunology tests (level 1 and level 2) require a different medication to elevated APS antibodies.
 Have a look at the above article for more information.

-I hope this gives you further options for testing if you think that you may need to explore this area of fertility investigation and treatment.
+I hope this helps if you think that you might need to explore this area of fertility and seek treatment.

 Comments